Bambu Conveyor for ESP32

 Overview

-The Bambu Conveyor is an application designed to manage the waste output of a Bambu Labs X1 3D printer (opens in a new tab).
-It utilizes the MQTT protocol to monitor the printer's status and control a motor that moves waste material away from the printing area.
+The Bambu Conveyor is an application designed to manage the waste output of a Bambu Labs 3D printer.
+It utilizes the MQTT protocol (or Motion detection) to monitor the printer’s status and control a motor that moves waste material away from the printing area.

 Features